I just finished the third revision of the specification. But I'm sure it will take another two month of annoying ping-pong with the IT.

 Leveraging the integrated data model Convecton detects inconsistencies.
 Interactive simulation provides instant feedback about the system’s behavior.
 Executable tests based on scripted scenarios help to ensure the systems desired behavior in the face of evolutionary change.
 Custom analyses reason about the Fachlichkeit and help optimize it towards particular business goals.

 Fachlichkeit captured in Convecton can be automatically converted into executable software artifacts.
-Custom code generators ensure a seamless integration into the target platform.
-A change to the Fachlichkeit makes its way into the staging environment through the click of a button; a change to the generators adapts the Fachlichkeit to the evolving platform.
+Custom code generators ensure a seamless integration into the target execution platform.
+A change to the Fachlichkeit makes its way into the staging environment through the click of a button; a change to the generators adapts the Fachlichkeit to the evolving execution platform.

 Convecton is a product of itemis.